yueying-teng/cycleGAN_if_monet_loved_dogs_more/README.md

-# If Monet Liked Dogs More
+# If Monet Loved Dogs More

 ## Training Data